 This lesson displays how to create outcomes in the classic Outcomes page view.
-If the Outcomes page in your course displays differently than the images in this lesson, learn how to create an outcome in a course within an account that has enabled the Improved Outcomes Management feature preview.
+If the Outcomes page in your course displays differently than the images in this lesson, learn how to create an outcome in a course within an account that has enabled the Improved Outcomes Management feature option.

 In Course Navigation, click the Outcomes link.